Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 Kardia Mobile and FDA Clearance

-Kardia Mobile was FDA-cleared to detect atrial fibrillation, a very common heart arrhythmia as well as normal heart rhythm since August 21, 2014.
+Kardia Mobile was FDA-cleared to detect atrial fibrillation (afib or af), a very common heart arrhythmia as well as normal heart rhythm since August 21, 2014.

 I also talk about capturing EKGs anytime and anywhere, and getting instant results.